An assessment of racial disparities in pretrial decision-making using misclassification models: Introduction

 Our goal is to investigate the accuracy of both pretrial risk assessments and judicial decisions in predicting defendant risk of reoffense or failure to appear (FTA) for trial.
 To accomplish this goal, we view pretrial assessments and judicial decisions as noisy observed proxies for a true outcome of interest: pretrial failure.
 Our proposed modeling strategy allows us to investigate the association between pretrial failure and risk factors, while simultaneously estimating misclassification rates of pretrial risk assessments and of judicial decisions as a function of defendant race.

-This approach adds to a growing literature that makes use of outcome misclassification methods to answer questions about algorithmic fairness.
+Our approach directly models the multistage nature of pretrial detention decisions.
+We incorporate model components for both the pretrial risk assessment algorithm and the judicial decision, where the judicial decision is dependent upon the algorithmic recommendation.
+These components comprise stages 1 and 2 of our model, respectively, allowing us to investigate decisions at multiple points in the pretrial process.
+Recent applied and methodological developments of multistage modeling have allowed researchers to evaluate the disparate impact of policies in the context of both pretrial decision making and police stops \citep{grossman2023racial, jung2024mitigating}.
+Our approach combines this concept of multistage decision-making with a growing literature that makes use of outcome misclassification models to answer questions about algorithmic fairness.
 Previous studies have shown that even small amounts of misclassification (4\% - 7\%) in arrest data can result in statistically significant bias against Black defendants in the COMPAS instrument \citep{fogliato2020fairness}.
 Similar approaches have been developed to reveal gender disparities in the context of medical diagnoses \citep{hochstedler2023statistical}.
+These methods have also been developed into user-friendly software packages, allowing domain experts to apply misclassification modeling techniques to novel problems \citep{combo}.
 These existing methods, however, rely on known misclassification rates and perfect sensitivity assumptions \citep{fogliato2020fairness} or only account for only a single observed proxy \citep{hochstedler2023statistical}.

 The stakes of this work are high.
 One reason for the proliferation of algorithmic pretrial risk assessment tools is the growing recognition that pretrial detention is both a major driver of the massive jail population and a hugely damaging, life altering event.
 More than 95\% of jail population growth over the last 40 years is attributable to the rising pretrial population \citep{zeng2018jail}, and racial/ethnic minorities and the poor are disproportionately impacted by this growth \citep{demuth2003racial, demuth2004impact, schlesinger2005racial, sutton2013structural, wooldredge2012distinguishing, wooldredge2015impact}.
 This is true in part because they receive higher bond amounts \citep{demuth2004impact, wooldredge2017ecological}, and can less often afford bail \citep{katz1995effect, demuth2003racial, sacks2015sentenced, schlesinger2005racial}.
 Jurisdictions that deploy risk assessments often do so in the hopes that they encourage judges to impose only the least restrictive means necessary to ensure public safety, functionally reducing or eliminating bond in many cases.